zerotrickpony/helloelectron/README.md

 example as a library, or make it easy to take new versions of this example in the future.
 So:

 1. change electron/main/package.json:
-  - Set "name" to the application name, which will become the DEB and installer name also.
+  - Set "name" to the application name.
+This will become the DEB and installer name also;
+    the Forge builder may choke on this if it's got capital letters, dashes, or whitespace.
+    So for the sake of simplicity I kept it an all lower case single term.
-  - Set "version" to an appropriate semver.
-You can use builder.js bumpversion later.
+  - Set "version" to an appropriate semver like 1.12.6.The builder.js "bumpversion" command will increment this and leave behind the prior version in "previousversion", see below.
   - Set "description" to a description of your app, I think this ends up in some metadata.
   - Set "author" to yourself
   - Set "license" to whatever is appropriate for your project.
-  - Set "updatehost" to the URL where you will place self-updater descriptor files
+  - Set "updatehost" to the URL where you will place self-updater descriptor files.
+The self updater will look at this directory for an appropriately named updateinfo.json file. builder.js "package" will generate this file and print out instructions for placing it.
+  - Set "previousversion" to whatever the prior semver was, if any.
+The builder.js "bumpversion" command will update this field.

 ## Known issues